Create a Killer Resume and Cover Letter

 The Resume Builder That Will Help You Stand Out

 There’s nothing worse than having an incomplete resume or a resume full of mistakes.
-Recruiters look for candidates with professional resumes that they have proofed, that look attractive, and are up-to-date.
-This resume builder – ResumeBuilderPro provides expert tools that will help you to proofread your resume.
-Not only that, the resume builder has pre-written phrases that you can use if you’re unsure of the terminology needed within that industry or position for which you’re applying.
+Recruiters look for candidates with professional resumes that they have proofed, attractive, and up-to-date.
+This resume builder – ResumeBuilderPro provides expert tools to help proofread your resume.
+Also, the resume builder has pre-written phrases that you can use if you’re unsure of the terminology needed within the industry or position for which you’re applying.
 You can avoid common mistakes.
 You can be sure that you can do so with confidence that no errors will be detected when submitting your resume for a vacancy.
 It’s free!

 It’s All in the Format

-Several years ago a friend of mine was out of work due to bankruptcy.
+Several years ago, a friend of mine was out of work due to the the company he worked for going bankrupt.
 He had tons of experience and felt he would quickly land another job.
 One of the things that he was particularly proud of was his resume.
-He thought that he had the best format, amazing content, all of the hot keywords to get the attention of the right people.
+He thought that he had the best format, amazing content, and all of the hot keywords to get the attention of the right people.
 Using a resume maker can also help with this.

 You know what?
 He was wrong.

-Working with an executive recruiter who helped him redraft his resume over a very painful 4 days, my friend wound up with an amazing resume.
-An important lesson to be learned – have an open mind and listen to the people who are out there every day.
+Working with an executive recruiter who helped him redraft his resume over a very painful four days, my friend wound up with an amazing resume.
+An important lesson to be learned: have an open mind and listen to the people who are out there every day.

 You’ve collected all of the information needed to put your resume together.
 Now’s the time to think about the format.
-Don’t worry about structure yet, we will get to that.
-Lots of stuff to think about, so let’s get to it.
+Don’t worry about structure yet; we will get to that.
+There is a lot to think about, so let’s get to it.

 Sections